NilsBrause/waylandpp/README.md

 Wayland is an object oriented display protocol, which features request and events.
 Requests can be seen as method calls on certain objects, whereas events can be seen as signals of an object.
-This make the Wayland protocol a perfect candidate for a C++ binding.
+This makes the Wayland protocol a perfect candidate for a C++ binding.

 The goal of this library is to create such a C++ binding for Wayland